Learning to Infer Parameterized Representations of Plants from 3D Scans: Background

 \subsection{Plant Modeling}

 Plant modeling aims to find a mathematical model that describes the complex geometry and growth rules for a species of plants.
-Moreover, plant models respect biological rules to allow realistic simulation of the plant's appearance and behavior in different environmental conditions~\cite{inbook,godin2000representing}.
-The importance of plant modeling comes from its applications in biological and agronomical studies.
-The synthetic models can be used to perform growth simulation experiments, or estimate biological traits and growth patterns of plants.
-This allows to study plants with fast and non-invasive methods.
+Moreover, plant models respect biological rules to allow realistic simulation of the plant's appearance and behavior in different environmental conditions~\cite{Godin.2005}.

-Procedural methods are among the most commonly used plant modeling approaches, including L-systems \cite{Prusinkiewicz1990TheAB}, the space colonization algorithm \cite{space}, and commercial tools such as SpeedTree.
-In our work, we use procedural plant models to generate data for training and evaluating our neural network.
+Procedural methods are among the most commonly used plant modeling approaches, including L-systems~\cite{Prusinkiewicz1990TheAB}, the space colonization algorithm~\cite{space}, and included in interactive tools such as SpeedTree~\cite{speedtree}.
+In our work, we use procedural plant models to generate training and test data.

 Our implementation uses an L-system-based procedural approach~\cite{Prusinkiewicz1990TheAB} to generate plant data, a classical rule based plant modeling technique, that is particularly convenient due to the availability of tools such as L-Py~\cite{boudon2012py}.
 In L-systems, a plant is represented as a string of symbols, called L-String, possibly bearing geometrical or biological parameters.
-Similarly to natural or computer language grammars, an L-system consists of a set of rewriting rules that define how plant components represented by L-String symbols change as time proceeds, by specifying how symbols get replaced by combinations of other symbols~\cite{Prusinkiewicz1990TheAB, godin2005functional}.
+Similarly to natural or computer language grammars, an L-system consists of a set of rewriting rules that define how plant components represented by L-String symbols change as time proceeds, by specifying how symbols get replaced by combinations of other symbols~\cite{Prusinkiewicz1990TheAB, Godin.2005}.
 At each step, the rules replace the symbols in parallel, resulting in a new L-String representing the next plant state.